 - Payment Plan: MCC has contracted with Nelnet Business Solutions to assist students with a convenient online payment plan.
 Students may select installment plans which are spread over a few months, depending when sign up occurs.
 Payments are made from a checking account or credit card.
 See the Student Tuition Payment Plan section in the catalog.

-- Federal Financial Aid: To help make college more affordable, complete the Free Application for Federal Student Aid (FASFA).
-The FASFA requires MCC’s Federal School Code: 011864.
+- Federal Financial Aid: To help make college more affordable, complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA requires MCC’s Federal School Code: 011864.
 Graduation from an accredited high school or completion of GED is required for federal financial aid.
 For information, see the Financial Aid webpage.

 - Scholarships: Scholarships are available for new, continuing and incoming transfer students at MCC.
 For information, see the Scholarships webpage.

 - NetPartner is your key to success in managing your financial aid account at MCC, by helping you understand which documents are required for processing, and to review the status of your financial aid awards.
 MCC recommends that you check NetPartner at least weekly for updates.
 In addition, emails will be sent to you, requesting you to check NetPartner when action is required on your part.